 You will also be required to attend a college interview.

 If you have experience of working in the industry we would be delighted to hear from you.

 If you do not have a grade 4 (grade C) or above in English and maths you will need to undertake an assessment so we can ensure you receive the best support for that subject.

-If you want to become a chef apprentice and do not have a job, UCB will work with you to find a suitable paid placement.
-If you are in work and want to take an apprenticeship qualification, we can advise you on what you need to do.
+If you want to become a Chef de Partie and do not have a job, you can approach local employers or view our current employer vacancies.
+If you are in work and want to commit to an apprenticeship, we can advise you on what you need to do.

 For more information please contact the Apprenticeship team:

 Find out more about what it's like to be an apprentice.